jgulledge19/Church-Events-Calendar/core/components/churchevents/docs/readme.txt

 Features:
     - Multiple calendar views
     - Global categories, you can choose colors to identify each category
-    - Repeating events, daily, weekly, monthly and about any combination of those.
+    - Repeating events, daily, weekly, monthly and about any combination of those and you can select exceptions.
     - Allow events to be requested and can edit/delete a single instance of an event
     - Private/Public events
     - Grid & List views